-Respondents were asked regarding the monthly payment of administrative and overhead costs within agricultural co-operative societies.
-The findings from Table 10 indicate that a significant proportion, specifically 96.7% of respondents pointed out that administrative and overhead costs in agricultural co-operative societies remain below 100 000 BIF.
+Report findings regarding the monthly payment of administrative and overhead costs within agricultural co-operative societies.
+The findings from Table 11 indicate that a significant proportion, specifically 96.7% of respondents pointed out that administrative and overhead costs in agricultural co-operative societies remain below 100 000 BIF.
 Moreover, 1.8% of respondents specified overhead costs amounting to 10 000 BIF or higher, 0.9% of respondents mentioned a range between 5 000 BIF and 10 000 BIF for overhead costs, while 0.6% of respondents stated overhead costs ranging from 100 000 BIF to 500 000 BIF.
-Hence, these results imply that the majority of respondents affirmed 100,000 BIF as the prevailing overhead costs for a year could potentially reach 1 200 000 BIF.
+Hence, these results imply that the majority of respondents affirmed 100,000 BIF as the prevailing overhead cost in agricultural co-operative societies.
+The cumulative annual administrative and overhead costs for a year could potentially reach 1 200 000 BIF.